 - Make a roommate agreement while things are still cheerful!
 While things feel happy and theoretical, put together a list of who is going to pay what, who will do what, and all the particulars of your individual situation.
 When (if?) things get uncomfortable, you'll wish you had one.

 - If you are unsafe, there are ways to get help!
 If you are living with someone who threatened you or hurt you, you might be able to use the Safe Housing Act and get out of the lease, or remove the scary person.
 Please contact us or a domestic abuse agency in your area to find out more about your rights.
+More about domestic abuse here.

 - If you end up with the bill for someone else's actions, you can sue them in small claims court.
 You can only sue for actual money owed (no suing for pain and suffering in small claims).
 Your best bet for being successful in small claims is to have a paper trail.*

 - If you are cosigning for someone who is going to be on the lease with another tenant (or more than one other tenants), you could end up footing the bill for someone you don't know.
 Cosigning is taking responsibility for the WHOLE lease, not just the portion involving the person that you care about.
+Much more information for cosigners is here.

 - You'll have more capacity to hold individual tenants responsible if you get things in writing!
 Encourage tenants to make a roommate agreement that says which tenants will owe what and why, and clearly defines which tenant obligations each cosigner is responsible for.
 (Better yet - make it a requirement before you cosign).
 It's not the landlord's job to enforce this, but it will more easily allow you to sue the tenants who haven't upheld their financial obligations in small claims court.